symstore/symstore/README.rst

   * gir1.2-libgcab-1.0
   * python-gi

+On FreeBSD 12.2, install following binary packages:

+ * gcab
+ * py37-gobject3

-In case symstore is not able to locate python-gi and gir packages while compression mode is requested, following error message will be displayed:
+In case symstore is unable to load required packages while compression mode is requested, following error message will be displayed:

 .. code:: sh